-Offer in Compromise (OIC) is a tax debt reduction plan.
-It allows taxpayers agree with the IRS to settle a tax debt for less than what they owe.
-Given the fact that the IRS always seeks to collect as much of your tax debt as possible, only a fraction of OICs that are submitted are actually accepted by the IRS.
+An IRS Offer in Compromise (OIC) is a tax debt settlement plan.
+It allows taxpayers to agree with the IRS to settle a tax debt for less than what they owe.
+Given that the IRS always seeks to collect as much of your tax debt as possible, only a fraction of OICs are accepted each year.

 Advertisements for “Pennies on the Dollar” tax settlements are…

 a) Only applicable if you are below the federal poverty line (FPL)

 b) Only work if you have tax debt over $50,000

 c) Only work if your tax debt is more than 5 years old

 Unscrupulous tax services will accept your money and file an OIC for you, knowing full well that you won’t qualify.

 d) Are almost always scams

 If the IRS rejects your OIC, they now know everything about your financial situation; namely, where your income comes from, where your bank accounts are, and what you own.
 If the IRS rejects your OIC and decides to levy you, they know exactly where to go.